paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 ## Amazon AppStream 2.0

+1. Fully managed, secure application streaming service that allows you to stream desktop applications to users without requiring the applications to be installed on their local devices.
+This service enables users to access applications from any location and on any device, including Windows, macOS, Chromebooks, and Linux devices, by streaming the applications from the AWS cloud.
-1. Amazon AppStream 2.0 is an AWS service used to publish applications on the cloud and provide access to users through their browsers.
+2. Amazon AppStream 2.0 is an AWS service used to publish applications on the cloud and provide access to users through their browsers.
+3. It is ideal for organizations looking to support remote work, deliver software as a service, or provide access to specialized applications without the need for local installation
-2. This service allows users to use applications from different devices without the need to install any software.
+4. This service allows users to use applications from different devices without the need to install any software.
-3. Thanks to the scalability offered, it offers seamless performance to many users at the same time.
+5. Thanks to the scalability offered, it offers seamless performance to many users at the same time.

 ## Amazon WorkSpaces

-1. Amazon WorkSpaces is an AWS service that offers virtual desktops in the cloud.
+1. Fully managed, secure Desktop-as-a-Service (DaaS) solution.
+It allows you to provision Windows or Linux desktops in just a few minutes and quickly scale to provide thousands of desktops to workers across the globe.
+It is secure with data encrypted both at rest and in transit, easily scalable as you can scale up or down based on the number of users and it intergrates with other services such as AWS Directory Service for user management and Amazon WorkDocs for file storage and sharing..
 2. Users can access these virtual desktops securely from any device.
 3. It is used for businesses to manage and scale employees' computers in a centralized and secure manner.

 ## Amazon QuickSight

-1. Amazon QuickSight is a fully managed, scalable business intelligence (BI) service.
-2. It allows users to analyze data and create visualizations on the cloud.
-3. It has the ability to connect quickly and directly to many data sources.
+1. Cloud-based business intelligence (BI) service that enables you to visualize your data, perform analysis, and generate insights quickly and easily.
+It allows you to create and share interactive dashboards, reports, and visualizations, helping you make data-driven decisions.
+QuickSight is fully managed by AWS, meaning you don’t need to manage any infrastructure, and it can scale automatically to accommodate any number of users
+2. QuickSight can connect to a wide range of data sources, including AWS services like Amazon S3, RDS, Redshift, and Athena, as well as on-premises databases, SaaS applications, and other third-party data sources.
+3. Dashboards and reports created in QuickSight can be easily shared with others, either within your organization or with external stakeholders.
+You can set up permissions to control who can view or edit the content

 ## AWS Global Accelerator